chrispaynter/architecture/DDD/Vaughn Vernon/1 - Getting started with DDD.md

   - The design is how it works.
   - The best code design comes through quick experimental models, using an agile process.
 - **DDD provides sound software techniques that address both strategic and tactical design.**
-  - Strategic design helps us to understand what the most important software investments to make are.
+  - Strategic design helps us to determine:
+    - what the most important software investments are to make.
+    - What existing software assets to leverage in order to get there faster and safest
+    - Who must be involved
+  -

 ## Ubiquitous but not Universal